jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xCPDxgp0zXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-An operating system (OS) is system software that manages computer hardware, software resources, and provides common services for computer programs.
-It sits on top of the hardware and manage the resources when another software (sometimes called a userspace programs) asks for it.
+An operating system (OS) is system software that manages computer hardware, and software resources, and provides common services for computer programs.
+It sits on top of the hardware and manages the resources when other software (sometimes called a userspace program) asks for it.

-Firmware is the software *on* your hardware which runs it; think of it as a built-in os or driver for your hardware.
-Motherboards needs some firmware to be able to work too.
+Firmware is the software *on* your hardware that runs it; think of it as a built-in os or driver for your hardware.
+Motherboards need some firmware to be able to work too.

 ![BIOS](/images/bios.png)
 1. BIOS (Basic Input/Output System).
-Older, You can configure it from a text menu based system and boots the computer from a boot loader first sector of the first partition of your hard disk (MBR).
-This is not enough for modern systems and most systems use a two step boot procedure.
+Older, You can configure it from a text menu-based system and boot the computer from a boot loader first sector of the first partition of your hard disk (MBR).
+This is not enough for modern systems and most systems use a two-step boot procedure.

 ![UEFI](/images/uefi.jpeg)
 2. UEFI (Unified Extensible Firmware Interface).
-Started as EFI in 1998 in intel.
+Started as EFI in 1998 in Intel.
 Now the standard.
 Uses a specific disk partition for boot (EFI System Partition (ESP)) and uses FAT.
-On linux its on /boot and file are .efi .
+On Linux it is on /boot and files are .efi.
 You need to register each boot loader.

 ## Peripheral Devices
 These are device interfaces.
 #### PCI
 Peripheral Component Interconnect.
-Letting hardware boards to be added to the motherboard.
+Letting hardware boards be added to the motherboard.
 Now most servers use PCI Express (PCIe)

 ![PCI](/images/pci.jpeg)